emilekoffi/Melocoton/README.md

 AND product_star_rating >= '3.5'
 AND product_num_ratings >= 1000
 ```
-673 sales in average .
+673 sales in average.

 Still the customer makes its choice based on other criteria than the price among thse type of products (with these criteria)

-** Let's see how many of these 116 products that haven't been choosed beacuase they had the lowest price are respecting the compagny standards. **
+**Let's see how many of these 116 products that haven't been choosed because they had the lowest price are respecting the compagny standards.**
 ```sql
 SELECT
 DISTINCT asin,